 Transfer of Credits to the College of Education

-A maximum of six credits may be transferred to a Lehigh Master’s degree.
+For information on transferring credits, please review the information on this page.
 The College of Education does not accept transfer credits for Doctoral degrees.
 For more information, please review the College of Education Graduate Handbook.

 To be eligible for credit towards a Lehigh Master’s program, all transferred courses must: